rrvt/CodeGen/CodeGen/README.md

 Notice that a map has similar properties to Access Tables.
 The modules generated with the phrase "Map" in the names provide an interface to a map that will contain all the records in the corresponding database table.
-The Map modules provide a description of the Table's records and some standard methods (functions) for adding, modifying, finding, and deleting records.
-There are also two functions for looping over all the records, startLoop and nextRecord.
+The Map modules provide a description of the Table's records and some standard methods (functions) for finding and adding records.
+When a record in-memory is changed it must be marked as dirty so that it may be updated in the database.
+Furthermore, a record may be marked for deletion when the database is updated.
+There are also an iterator class which is patterned after the IterT template in the Library.

 The tables are loaded by the following call:
 ```
 maps.initializeMaps(_T("Database Path"), databasePath);
 ```
-where the DBFileKey is a label for displaying the path and the databasePath is the complete path to the database.  initializeMaps is a function that is part of the template MapsT.
+where the DBFileKey is a key for saving the path in an "ini" file and the databasePath is the complete path to the database.  initializeMaps is a function that is part of the template MapsT.
 MapsT needs the MapData class to complete its ability to function.
 There is only one maps in a program and it is global.
 Once this function completes the database is now within the c++ program.

-Each "Map" file provides a "Table" class.
-However it was soon discovered that the generated table classes were not sufficient.
-So a daughter class may be created by CodeGen that serves as a template for additional or different functions for use with a table.
-Tables serve a variety of purposes and only the designer knows exactly what should and could be done with a record in a table.
-This led to the creation of the files with "Tbl" in their name.
-They implement the table class that is most useful in a program leaving the "Map" class untouched by human hands (just in case there is an improvement that must be made in the "Map" module sometime in the future).

-## Example

-In the database directory there is a simple two table database.
-The program TestApp.exe can access the database through the following Modules (.h and .cpp files) that were prepared with CodeGen:
-  - BookMap
-  - BookTbl
-  - MapData
-  - Maps
-  - PersonMap
-  - PersonTbl

-A person may be an author or a protagonist (books main character).
-There are three commands that are related to the database:
-  - Display one or both tables
-  - Add a Book (Title, author and protagonist) or Add a person
-  - erase a book or person (note, simple erase only erases in the table selected)
+Each "Map" module provides a "Map" class.
+A daughter class is also created by CodeGen that serves as a table class to be used by the c++ application.
+The "Map" class methods are mostly protected leaving the table classes as the interface to the data in the database.

 ## Updates

+## Update 3/7/21

+Rename PathDsc and change the initialization method.

 ### Update - 2/3/21